Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Appendix: Proof of Theorem

 \begin{pro} $\Sigma'$ is a symplectic submanifold of the Lu-Weinstein symplectic double $(\Gamma,\pi_{\Gamma})$. \end{pro} \pf An explicit formula for the restriction of symplectic $2$-form on $\Sigma'\in\Gamma$ can be computed by using Theorem 3 of \cite{AM}.
-One checks directly that it is symplectic. \\
+One can check directly that it is symplectic. \\